 It should be regularly updated with content, pictures, text, audio, video, or animation.

-Nevertheless, the selected maintenance team members will work better if they have someone who is the final authority voice and leads the project will make the mLearning process more productive.
+Nevertheless, the selected maintenance team members will work better if they have someone who is the final authority voice and leads the project will make the learning process more productive.

-mLearning is a modern concept which helps to impart education in a more effective manner.
-It is a popular and highly successful tool available for people around the globe.
+mLearning is a modern concept that helps to impart education in a more effective manner.
+It is a popular and highly successful tool available to people around the globe.

 Avoid overlooking the essentials mentioned above and using unverifiable statistics for the learning content.